 Parent participation in their children’s education will enable the children to better integrate into life at the residential group home, allow a smoother transition between time spent at the residential group home and time at home for the holidays, strengthen the bond between child and family, and facilitate a smoother transition back home once out-of-home care is no longer required.

-The model includes direct intervention with the child and the family, development of family-based solutions at the residential group homes, and joint work with the community.
+The model includes direct intervention with the child and the family, development of family-based solutions at the residential group homes, and joint work with welfare services in the community.
 The key to change is intensive work with the therapeutic, educational and administrative staff at the residential group homes, including staff training sessions, guidance and in-service courses.
-The desired result should be a change within the organization’s culture, so that the parents’ involvement becomes a part of the daily practice.
+The desired result should be a change within the organization’s culture, so that the parents’ involvement becomes a part of daily practice.

-We believe that attending a residential group homes is not a solution in itself, but rather a means and part of an overall intervention process with the family; hence, the program’s goal is to create a series of interventions together with the community and welfare services.
+We believe that attending a residential group homes is not a solution in itself, but rather a means and part of an overall intervention process with the family.
+Hence, the program’s goal is to create a series of interventions together with the community and welfare services.